Dr. Thomas Swan is a writer and scientist from England with a love for classical music.

 - Italian Composers of Classical Music

-The lives and music of Verdi, Vivaldi, Puccini, and other greats from the history of Italian classical music.
+The lives and operatic works of Verdi, Vivaldi, Puccini, and other greats from the history of Italian classical music.

 - Russian Composers of Classical Music

-Biographies and videos to showcase the music of Borodin, Tchaikovsky, Stravinsky, and other famous Russian composers.
+The lives and music of Tchaikovsky, Stravinsky, Borodin, Prokofiev, and other noteworthy Russian classical composers.

 © 2013 Thomas Swan